Madzivhandila/Data-Analytics-Power-BI-/README.md

 ## Getting Started

-Before I begin developing the Power BI report, I must ensure that I have the necessary tools and knowledge in place.
+Before I begin developing the Power BI report, I ensured that I have the necessary tools and knowledge in place.
 Here are the steps to get started:

 ### Power BI Installation

-I will ensure that I have Power BI Desktop installed on my workstation.
+I ensured that I have Power BI Desktop installed on my workstation.
 If not, I can download it from the [Power BI website](https://powerbi.microsoft.com/).

 ### Data Sources

-I will identify the data sources I need for the report.
+I did identify the data sources I need for the report.
 These may include databases, spreadsheets, APIs, or other data repositories.
 I will ensure I have the required access and permissions to retrieve this data.

 ### Training and Resources